cyber-prophet/bostrom-journal/BostromBlockchainMagazine001.md

 - `hire a hero` (to stake or to delegate tokens to a validator), being paid rewards in return (risk fee);
   - for each staked BOOT a HYDROGEN is minted (with a 1 to 1 ratio)
-- transfer to somebody (if BOOT is in a liquid state)
+- transfer to somebody (if BOOT is in a liquid state);
 - pay for network transactions (pay for gas).
-Though now, many validators accept transactions for free.
+Though now, many validators accept transactions for free;
 - vote for protocol change and public goods.

 With HYDROGEN one can:

-- `investmint` H for a limited period of time to produce VOLT and AMPERE tokens
+- `investmint` H for a limited period of time to produce VOLT and AMPERE tokens;
-- exchange back for delegated BOOT in order to transfer BOOT into a liquid state
+- exchange back for delegated BOOT in order to transfer BOOT into a liquid state;
-- transfer to someone (if in liquid state)
+- transfer to someone (if in liquid state).

 VOLT, AMPERE:

-- are needed to create cyberlinks, to train Bostrom
+- are needed to create cyberlinks, to train Bostrom;
-- may be transferred
+- may be transferred.

 The token's name BOOT symbolizes the BOOTloader nature of the Bostrom network for the future Cyber network. >>|